psiroky/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/was8/README.md

 Save the configurations to the master and restart the server.

-Once restarted you should be able to access the kie-wb application by typong the following URL: _http://http://localhost:9081/kie-wb_
+Once restarted you should be able to access the kie-wb application by typing the following URL: _http://http://localhost:9081/kie-wb_